 If you ask me what I love most about my husband, without hesitation I would have to say his sense of adventure.
 We’ve been traveling together since before we got married and I can truly say I have found my perfect match.

-Not only does Damon love to travel also, but he is usually willing to go along with whatever crazy adventure I dream up.
+Not only does Damon love to travel also, but he is usually willing to go along with whatever crazy adventure I dream up… ziplining in Costa Rica or hiking through a rainforest with an infant.

 This has once again proven true with our upcoming trip to Belize.
 I booked our hotel this morning, after a brief conversation with my sweet, loving, adventurous husband.